Jmwofford/babyDiv_WDI-curriculum/instructor_notes/html/html-dom.md

 ### Decorative Elements

 Some elements do not contain content and instead are purely for decoration.
 Elements that do not contain content are written like so- `<no-content-tag/>`.
-Note it is a self-closing tag/there is no closing tag and the slash comes before the final `>`
+This is an example of a self-closing tag.
+Notice the slash that comes before the final `>`.
+Technically, HTML doesn't care if you have the self-closing tag, but it makes your code more readable if you include them.

 ##### hr
-  - horizontal rule, `<hr>` creates a divider
+  - horizontal rule, `<hr />` creates a divider

 ##### br
   - break, `<br />`, starts a new line in a chunk of text.